-The penisular boast three munros and five corbetts, with several more in the surrounding area.
+The peninsula boast three munros and five corbetts, with several more in the surrounding area.
 The Ranger Service sell leaflet guides to local walks catering for different abilities.
-We hold a guided walk every Tuesday from April to October, and are available for hire for private walks and Land Rover tours.
-See www.knoydart-foundation.com for more information, or contact the Knoydart Foundation Ranger Service via our Facebook page.
-The Knoydart Forest Trust (community run) manage 800 hectares of woodland on the peninsula and forest trails are abundant.
+We hold a guided walk every Tuesday from April to October, and deliver the only official private guided walks and Land Rover tours on community owned land.
+See www.knoydart-foundation.com for more information, or contact the Knoydart Foundation Ranger Service via our Facebook page or by email: firstname.lastname@example.org.
+The Knoydart Forest Trust (community run charity) manage 800 hectares of woodland on the peninsula and forest trails are abundant.

-A National Scenic Area, with wild grasslands & peat bogs, Knoydart is also home to wildlife such as the white tailed & golden eagles, otters, buzzards, barn owls, pine marten, badgers, pipistrelle bats and red and roe deer.
+A National Scenic Area, with wild grasslands & peat bogs, Knoydart is also home to wildlife such as the white tailed & golden eagles, otters, buzzards, Tawny owls, pine marten, badgers, pipistrelle bats and red, roe & sika deer.
 Whale watching boat trips are available locally and there are regular sightings of minke whale, basking shark, porpoise, dolphin, common & grey seal.
 Local boats are also available to hire for day trips to local islands.

 As part of the Foundation's land management plan, visitors are able to stalk deer with our Stalkers, with any monies generated being reinvested in land management.
-As part of our objectives we are required to cull the deer to a level where vegetation growth is enough to encourage a thriving habitat.
+As part of our objectives we cull the deer to a level where vegetation growth is enough to encourage a thriving habitat and the health of the herd is promoted.
 See www.knoydart-foundation.com for more information and booking details.

-The Knoydart Pottery and Tearoom provide breakfast, lunch and afternoon tea, and in the summer months evening meals.
-The Old Forge is the UK Mainland's most remote pub, also serving evening meals (contact in advance for further information).
 The Knoydart Foundation Shop stock Knoydart wild venison and goat, and Knoydart farmed Lamb and mutton.
 In the summer months the shop also sell excess produce from the Knoydart Community Garden.
-The Post Office also carries a small selection of groceries.

 - Treasures of the Earth (24.1 miles)